Updated on November 12, 2023 by Julie McCool

 Many of these sites include fun children's gardens with activities that help kids enjoy and appreciate nature.
 Others feature historic homes where gardens are an integral part of the site's history.
-And all of the gardens showcase a changing palette of blossoms and peaceful spots for contemplation.
+All of the gardens showcase a changing palette of blossoms and peaceful spots for contemplation.

 The Washington DC region is blessed with changing seasons, diverse nature, and rich history.
 The many gardens in Virginia and DC reflect that diversity with sites that offer year-round inspiration and beauty.
 Of course, these sites are particularly spectacular during the spring and summer months.

 Beyond the garden—discover the best nature trails in Northern Virginia and the spring wildflowers you'll find there.

 Gardens in Virginia and DC are listed below in three groups: